spoonbobo/nv-virtual-assistant/README.md

 ```
 2. Set up the training and deployment environment in the [setup guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/prereq.html).

-## 2. Training
+## 2. Text classification model training

+Follow [training guide](https://nvsa-virtualassistant.readthedocs.io/en/latest/training.html) for model training.
 The scripts for training can be found in *scripts* folder at the root